-Carlos is proud to work for over 30 years at Total, one of today’s leaders in research into alternative energy sources and their use, notably photovoltaic solar energy with its participation in SunPower.
+Carlos is proud to have worked for over 30 years at Total, one of today’s leaders in research into alternative energy sources and their use, notably photovoltaic solar energy with its participation in SunPower.

 For him, as an engineer, discovering solutions that improve the quality of life today and for future generations while minimizing environmental impacts is the ideal scenario.
-Guarantee a medium-term or long-term energy solution, promote job creation, improve quality of life and social conditions, continue research on solutions for a sustainable organization system of the earth is beneficial for everyone.
+Guaranteeing a medium-term or long-term energy solution, promoting job creation, improving the quality of life and social conditions, and continuing research on solutions for a sustainable organization system of the earth is beneficial for everyone.
 Alternative energies appear to be the response to global energy needs and benefit countries still facing great challenges in providing access to energy to all their population.